Blades of Fire: Critical reception

 Blades of Fire received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 49% of critics.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 50% of critics.

 Tom Orry of Eurogamer says that "Blades of Fire manages to feel original, lovable, and born of genuine passion, despite the near overwhelming number of problems that could have extinguished it."
-Game Informer's Kyle Hilliard concluded that "Blades of Fire feels a bit like the developer's attempt at bringing something new to what has now become the overpopulated Souls-inspired genre.
+Game Informers Kyle Hilliard concluded that "Blades of Fire feels a bit like the developer's attempt at bringing something new to what has now become the overpopulated Souls-inspired genre.
 It was unsuccessful in this instance, but some of its ideas around combat and the world it created are exciting.
 They just couldn't overcome the parts that made me want to give up on the game."
 Abbie Stone from GamesRadar said that "Blades of Fire dares to make the case for weapon degradation being a good thing and succeeds.
 The fun characters, secret-stuffed level design, and terrific combat don't hurt either.
 A really pleasant surprise."
 Writer for IGN, Jada Griffin says that "The combat is serviceable but overly simplistic, and the mediocre story often failed to evoke any kind of emotion in me at all, positive or negative, as it just goes through the motions from start to finish.
 The unintuitive map also frequently left me running in circles, making what could have been a fun hunt for secrets feel more like a chore.
 And when those pain points are compounded by unflattering comparisons to the games it so clearly took inspiration from, Blades of Fire just can't cut it."